Module 3: American Public School Structures and Processes

 Introduction

-This module describes the funding and legislative impact of school governance at the federal, state, and local levels and examines the impact school funding has on learning opportunities.
-The first chapter discusses school governance, outlining responsibilities at all levels of government and describing models used by state governments.
-The second chapter of the module covers how schools are funded and the roles and responsibilities of each level of government for allocating school finances while also exploring historical and systemic issues with school funding.
-The final chapter concludes the module by introducing the various models of schools in America today.
+This module describes the funding and legislative impact of school governance at the federal, state, and local levels and examines the impact of school funding on learning opportunities.
+The first chapter discusses school governance, outlining responsibilities at all government levels and describing models that state governments use.
+The module’s second chapter covers school funding and the roles and responsibilities of each government level in allocating school finances while also exploring historical and systemic issues with school funding.
+The final chapter introduces the various models of schools in America today.

 Reflect

-Think back to your K12 learning experience.
-Where you attended school was perhaps influenced by several factors, such as where you lived, your family’s belief systems, your family’s socioeconomic status, and the types of school choices available to you.
+Think back to your K-12 learning experience.
+Several factors perhaps influenced where you attended school, such as the location of your home, your family’s belief systems, your family’s socioeconomic status, and the types of school choices available to you.

-As you reflect on the questions below, explore what influences you might not have realized at the time that determined your K12 learning opportunities.
+As you reflect on the questions below, explore the influences that you might not have realized at the time determined your K-12 learning opportunities.

 - Where did you attend elementary, middle level, and high school?